cockroachdb/docs/src/current/v23.2/protect-changefeed-data.md

 - [`changefeed.protect_timestamp.max_age`](#changefeed-protect_timestamp-max_age): a [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) to define a protected timestamp expiration for all changefeeds on a cluster.
 - [`gc_protect_expires_after`](#gc_protect_expires_after): a [changefeed option]({% link {{ page.version.version }}/create-changefeed.md %}#options) to define a protected timestamp expiration for a changefeed.

 In general, a few hours to a few days are appropriate values for these settings.
 A lower protected timestamp expiration should not have adverse effects on your changefeed as long as the changefeed is running.
 However, if the changefeed pauses, you will need to [resume]({% link {{ page.version.version }}/resume-job.md %}) it before the defined expiration time.
-The value of this setting should reflect how much time the changefeed may remain paused before it is canceled.
+The value of either `changefeed.protect_timestamp.max_age` or `gc_protect_expires_after` should reflect how much time the changefeed may remain paused before it is canceled.

 ### `changefeed.protect_timestamp.max_age`